 A2: The NCAA uses a modified version of the USA Gymnastics Junior Olympics rules for Level 10.
-These differences are explained in a document posted on the National Association of Women's Gymnastics Judges site.
+These differences and clarifications are explained in documents posted on the National Association of Women's Gymnastics Judges site.
 Rules can change on an annual basis.
 It is also important to note changes in rules and evaluations for the JO L10 program.
 The NCAA largely adopts these changes for each season.
 For example, changes in the way certain skills are evaluated or specific examples of compositional deductions may be clarified each season.

 Q3: Where can I find out more about execution deductions and other less obvious deductions (for women)?
 Have these changed for this season?

 A3: Summary articles of each code change are usually posted in the Features section prior to the start of the season.